 During winter the spider crab population migrate to the shallow water locations in the south of Port Phillip Bay, often seen at Blairgowrie and Rye piers.
 It is here that they aggregate and moult in large numbers, giving coastal users an insight into the world of the exceptional Spider Crab and an opportunity to witness this unique event.

-With the annual aggregation event about to happen, we are urgently calling on the Victorian Fisheries Authority (VFA) and Minister to implement a 'no take' season over the months April-July to protect the crabs and this unique occurrence.
+With the annual aggregation event occurring over the next few months, we continue to call on the Victorian Fisheries Authority (VFA) and Minister to implement a 'no take' season over the months April-July to protect the crabs and this unique occurrence.

-In the past couple of years, we’ve witnessed hundreds of people congregating on Rye pier to lower crab nets and catch countless numbers of crabs.
+In the past couple of years, many people have congregated on Rye pier to lower crab nets and catch crabs.
 The chicken carcasses and other food sources used to attract the crabs has resulted in pollution in the water and on the foreshore, while nets damage the sensitive marine environment under the pier.
 This takes away from the enjoyment of all other user groups who want to witness this wonderful phenomenon.

 As a major stakeholder in the management of the Rye foreshore, we echo community concerns about the crabs and urge the Victorian government to protect them.
 Community groups that we are working with include:

 - Rye Coastal Advisory Group